atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 content she was with it, as her sister had not been half fo much encouraged to imagine herself beloved by I the Captain..
-I Molly was not near fo amiable as f^nyr — Many connoisseurs in beauty * reckoned m * * ♦ ft
+I Molly was not near fo amiable as f^nyr --Many connoisseurs in beauty * reckoned m * * ♦ ft
 , gg reckoned .her the handfomell: of the two;